Mr. Queen: Synopsis

 In the modern age, Jang Bong-hwan (Choi Jin-hyuk) is a head chef who works at the Blue House.
 He is a womanizer with a free spirit.
 One day, he gets in trouble when a Chinese delegate takes out a fish hook after biting into food cooked by him.
 After a near-death experience and falling into a pool, he finds himself in the body of So-yong as Queen Cheorin (Shin Hye-sun) in the Joseon period.

 King Cheoljong (Kim Jung-hyun), the reigning monarch, is a gentle and easy-going person.
 However, he is a king as a figurehead, while the true power is wielded by the late King Sunjo's widow, Queen Sunwon (Bae Jong-ok).
-Bong-hwan goes on a mission to win Queen Sunwon's favor by cooking for her and try to get back to his body in modern Korea but Bong-hwan soon discovers that So-yong has a secret while the King is not what he seems, and has a dark and suspicious side to him.
+Bong-hwan goes on a mission to win Queen Sunwon's favor by cooking for her, and to try to return to his body in modern Korea.
+However, Bong-hwan soon discovers that So-yong has a secret, while the King is not what he seems and has a dark and suspicious side to him.